Script-Based Certificate-Authentication Setup

 When deploy script is being run, it will overwrite the PrivX host configuration with the actual config on the target host.
 This flag is useful, If you have done manual changes to host on PrivX side and do not wish to overwrite those settings.

 --offline: Uses embedded public key and role IDs (used for SSH principals) rather than fetching them from PrivX.
-This option can be used when the PrivX instance is not reachable from the target host.
-Also omits registering the host to PrivX; you must manually configure the host if using --standalone or import the host from the cloud provider if deployed on the cloud.
+This option can be used when the PrivX instance is not reachable from the target host, or, for example, when pre-configuring a VM image.
+Also omits registering the host to PrivX; you must manually configure the host if using --offline or import the host from the cloud provider if deployed on the cloud.
 PrivX will always embed the latest public key and role IDs when downloading the script.

 --show-config: Show which PrivX roles and principals SSHD allows to connect to the host.
 Verifies the role configs on the target host.
 This shows only the host SSHD configuration and does not verify PrivX configuration for the host.